Blog

 Is Cursor free?

-What AI models does Cursor support?
+What AI models does Cursor use?

 Cursor supports Claude Sonnet from Anthropic, GPT-4o from OpenAI, Gemini from Google, and several other models.
 The "Auto" mode selects the best model for each task automatically and does not consume your credit pool on Pro plans.
+You can also manually select a specific model when you want more control over the output.

 How much does it cost to use both tools?

-Do I need both tools?
+Do I need both ChatGPT and Cursor?

 The Bottom Line